Fluctuations of subsystem entropies at late times: Obstacles to fast thermalization in many-body systems

 In this Appendix, we discuss parts of the literature on thermalization in closed many-body systems, namely those relevant to the discussion in \autoref{sec:numerics}.
 For general reviews, see e.g.\ \cite{d2016quantum, gogolin2016equilibration}.

 First we review basic features of Hamiltonian evolution and infinite-time averages, before turning to earlier times.
 When the initial state is fine-tuned as the superposition of a small number of eigenstates, subsystems may fluctuate significantly without thermalizing.
 Many results about thermalization therefore require that the initial state cannot have large overlap with any eigenstate.
-This assumption may be characterized by the ``effective dimension'' \cite{linden2009quantum} of the initial state, defined with respect to the Hamiltonian as $d_{\textrm{eff}} = (\sum_i c_i^4)^{-1}$, where $c_i$ are the coefficients of the initial state in the energy eigenbasis.
+This assumption may be characterized by the ``effective dimension'' \cite{linden2009quantum} of the initial state, defined with respect to the Hamiltonian as

+where $c_i$ are the coefficients of the initial state in the energy eigenbasis.
 The effective dimension is large when the initial state has small overlap with many eigenstates and large overlap with none.
 As elaborated further below, $d_{\textrm{eff}}$ often scales exponentially in total system size.

 When the effective dimension is large, infinite-time averages of fluctuations are small.
 In \cite{linden2009quantum}, the authors study the reduced state $\rho_A(t)$ of a subsystem $A$ to quantify the fluctuation $F(t)=\norm{\rho_A(t)-\rho_A^{\textrm{avg}}}_1$, where $\rho_A^{\textrm{avg}}$ is the infinite-time average of $\rho_A(t)$.
 They prove